Navyasri-18/Tic-Tac-Toe-Game/README.md

-## 🎮 Tic-Tac-Toe Game
+# 🎮 Tic-Tac-Toe Game

-A fun, interactive, and responsive **Tic-Tac-Toe** web game built using **HTML**, **CSS**, and **JavaScript**.
-The project demonstrates clean logic, intuitive design, and asynchronous gameplay control using **async/await** for smooth performance.
+A fun, interactive, and responsive Tic-Tac-Toe web game built using HTML, CSS, and JavaScript.
+The project demonstrates clean logic, intuitive design, and asynchronous gameplay control using async/await for smooth performance.

-This version also includes two special features — a **Score Tracker** that maintains wins for both players until refresh, and a **Restart Button** for quick replays.
+This version also includes two special features — a Score Tracker that maintains wins for both players until refresh, and a Restart Button for quick replays.

 ---

 ## 🧩 Description

-The Tic-Tac-Toe Game allows two players (“X” and “O”) to compete in a classic 3×3 grid.
+The **Tic-Tac-Toe Game** allows two players (“X” and “O”) to compete in a classic 3×3 grid.
 After each move, the game automatically checks for a winner or a draw, updates scores dynamically, and resets the board when needed — all without reloading the page.

-This project demonstrates clean JavaScript event handling, dynamic DOM updates, and modern async logic for a smooth gaming experience.
+This project demonstrates clean **JavaScript event handling**, **dynamic DOM updates**, and modern **async/await** logic for a smooth gaming experience.

+---

 ## 🚀 Features